 Beginning from January, Opec (Organization of the Petroleum Exporting Countries) is set to go for an output cut of 1.2 million barrels per day (bpd), while non-OPEC countries too are expected to reduce production by 6,00,000 bpd.
 Being the biggest non-OPEC producer, Russia committed to cut oil production by 3,00,000 bpd.
 Rosneft had earlier expressed dis-interest in cutting crude oil production but now it says, “The Russian Federation is the major shareholder in our company and we will act according to the way the major shareholder asks us to do.”

 Russia-India pipeline to take Chinese route

 In what may be a rapid twist in the relationship between arch rivals India and China, the world’s most expensive gas pipeline that India and Russia are planning may take the Chinese route.

-may provide gas to China and in return, the existing pipeline between Myanmar and China can reverse its flow.
+According to an official close to the development, Gazprom and ONGC Videsh are in talks to bring the gas through the China route.
+The plan is that Russia may provide gas to China and in return, the existing pipeline between Myanmar and China can reverse its flow.
 “If both China and Myanmar agree to this, we will have a connector between India and Myanmar,” said N K Verma, Managing Director of ONGC Videsh Ltd.

+Both Engineers India Ltd and Gazprom PJSC are jointly preparing a blueprint for laying a gas pipeline.
+Both India and Russia had recently agreed to construct $25 billion natural gas pipeline from Siberia to India.
 “Among the options like Himalayas, TAPI route and Iran route that we considered, the Chinese route appears to be the most favourable if all the countries agree to it,” Verma added.